Simulation / Modeling / Design

 Conditional nodes

-Conditional nodes come in two flavors:
+In CUDA 12.4 conditional nodes came in two flavors:

 • IF nodes: the body is executed once each time the node is evaluated if the condition value is true.